DNAstack/wdl-ci/README.md

 Tools to validate and test workflows and tasks written in [Workflow Description Language (WDL)](https://github.com/openwdl/wdl).
 Detects changes in tasks and runs tests via [DNAstack's Workbench](https://docs.dnastack.com/docs/introduction-to-workbench).

-When installed as a github action, `wdl-ci` will run the following steps upon pull request:
+When installed as a github action, `wdl-ci` will run the following steps:
 1. Lint workflows
 2. Detect tasks that have changed
 3. If test inputs/outputs are defined for a changed task, submit a test workflow for each changed task